 - Are you in this relationship to share the joy or because you expect that it will bring you happiness?

-- If you are from different countries, is your language good enough to express how you feel and what you want?
+- If you are from different countries, is your language good enough to express how you feel and want?

 - If you are from different cultures, are there any social or cultural obstacles?